Pmreynolds89/PythonPrograms/CoronaRelated/README.md

 # PythonPrograms
 - CoronaInfo1.2
-  - Pulls data from multiple sites to organize into one list.
-Data is saved for later use.
+  - Gathers data from multiple sites to track the numbers of Corona cases in the world, USA, and states.
+Number of cases and
+  - deaths is saved to text.
 - CoronaInfo 1.2Auto
+  - Changes file structure to save to a specified location instead of where the program was run.
+- CoronaInfo2.0
+  - Rewrite.
+Updated to use a different site.
+Uses BeautifulSoup instead of Selenium.
+- CoronaInfo2.0Auto
-  - Changed file structure to save to a specified location instead of where the program was run.
+  - Changes file structure to save to a specified location instead of where the program was run.